 The first time I did these, my abs and lower traps were absolutely crushed the next day.
 Definitely give them a shot!

 I’ve seen these from Gray Cook in the FMS progressions, as well as from Pavel in his book Bulletproof Abs.
 It’s an awesome exercise because you not only integrate the core, but drive hip separation – as one hip is maximally flexed, the opposite hip is moving into extension.

 I talked about these a while back in my article, “Lats: Friend or Foe?“.
 Not only are they going to strengthen the anterior core, but they also work to inhibit the lats as well.

 While there are definitely sexier core training exercises out there, most of us need to master the basics.

 And I’m not one to cast stones here while living in my glass house!

 Come to IFAST almost any day of the week and you’ll see me working on these exercises.
 They are powerful, and can make a huge difference in how you move, feel and perform.

 Good luck and let me know how you like ’em!

-P.S. – If you’d like to learn my entire core training philosophy from anatomy to assessments to programming and coaching, make sure to check out Complete Core Fitness.
+P.S. – If you’d like to learn my entire core training philosophy from anatomy to assessments to programming and coaching, make sure to check out Complete Core Training.